mdevare80/sept25/README.md

 # sept25
+Contribution Guidelines ->

 this repository is created for demo of 2022 mca batch

+Contibutors should mention themselves below in the format (Name,ID,School)

 This is another line added into this file this is some text on sept 25